Review of Authority Required Pharmaceutical Benefits Scheme Listings

 Terms of Reference

-The PBAC considered the draft Terms of Reference and comments from stakeholders at the July 2014 PBAC meeting.
+The PBAC considered the draft Terms of Reference and comments from stakeholders at its July 2014 meeting.
+Following the July 2014 PBAC meeting, the Minister approved the final Terms of Reference for the Review.

 1. Review the criteria used by the PBAC to determine if a medicine should be recommended as Authority Required or Authority Required (Streamlined) on the PBS including the advantages and disadvantages of an Authority Required or Authority Required (Streamlined) listing.